 “Aside from this moderation effect, the main effect between intensity and strategy choice was the primary analysis in this study, and there was no reliable/significant association found.
 That could be informative but, given the nature of the study, I'm not sure how informative this null association is.
 If emotional intensity drives use of distraction vs. reappraisal, we'd expect a positive association between intensity and distraction use.
 But if [lower] emotional intensity is also the *outcome* of successful regulation - especially distraction, which was the modal strategy used - we'd expect a negative association between intensity and distraction use.
 These two patterns operating at once could yield a null result, which could explain Study 1 findings.”

-Our response: Mixed interpretations of our question could potentially obfuscate a true effect, but such confusion would likely occur on the subject-level (i.e., different subjects may interpret the question differently, but the same subject would likely interpret the question the same every time they answer it).
-This sort of idiosyncratic effect is precisely what statistical approaches such as the hierarchical modeling we used are designed to adjust for.
-We agree with the reviewer that “… If emotional intensity drives use of distraction vs. reappraisal, we'd expect a positive association between intensity and distraction use” but feel that the logic behind “ … if [lower] emotional intensity is also the *outcome* of successful regulation … we'd expect a negative association between intensity and distraction use” is making the same mistake noted earlier: that distraction is so effective at attenuation that post-regulation intensity of a pre-regulation high intensity stimulus would look indistinguishable, if not lower, than pre-regulation low intensity stimuli.
-I believe that a more accurate expectation, based upon the cited literature, might be a positive association with a lower intercept or smaller logistic coefficient.
-We lack the ability to conclusively explain the null with this study design.
+Our response: We agree with the reviewer that “… If emotional intensity drives use of distraction vs. reappraisal, we'd expect a positive association between intensity and distraction use” but respectfully disagree that “ … if [lower] emotional intensity is also the *outcome* of successful regulation … we'd expect a negative association between intensity and distraction use”.
+As previously noted, we are unaware of any evidence which suggests that distraction, for example, is so effective at attenuation that post-regulation intensity of a pre-regulation high intensity stimulus would look indistinguishable, if not lower, than pre-regulation low intensity stimuli.
+A more accurate expectation might be a positive association with a lower intercept or smaller logistic coefficient.
+We are basing this upon the findings of Specker et al., 2024, which is the only emotion regulation study we are aware of that directly measured and published idiographic self-report of pre- and post-regulation intensity.

-As we view it, the value of reporting this null is simply that when assess these variables in an ecologically valid way (i.e., minimizing manipulation) and in a context with features (i.e., highly stimulating, high intensity, complex) which mirror other circumstances in which self-regulation could be of vital importance, we do not find this relationship, despite an impressively substantial effect size and consistent replication in more controlled contexts.
+We do lack the ability to conclusively explain the null with this study design and acknowledge that.
+As we view it, the value of reporting this null is simply that when assessing these variables in an ecologically valid way (i.e., minimizing manipulation) and in a context with features which mirror other circumstances in which self-regulation could be of vital importance (i.e., highly stimulating, high intensity, complex), we do not find this relationship.
+This is despite an impressively substantial effect size and consistent replication in more controlled contexts.
+It helps to identify boundary conditions which should be more iteratively tested.
 In considering this point, we made modifications to our abstract and significance statement to more accurately reflect that how we adjusted experimental control is likely an important component to what we observed across all studies; not just Study 1.

 “This alternative interpretation also tracks with what the authors found in Study 2: when new participants are told that a given event is higher vs. lower intensity (i.e., intensity is manipulated here, rather than measured like in Study 1), they choose distraction (vs. reappraisal) more often.
 This is essentially a conceptual replication of the Sheppes work because intensity is manipulated (i.e., given to participants) and isn't really comparable to the intensity variable in study 1, which is a complex experience that is likely being affected by regulation as much as it's affecting regulation.
 For this reason, Study 2 can't effectively be used to help explain the pattern of results from Study 1.”